-It has become apparent that there are some lands that are not adequately protected by current setback requirements for confined animal feeding operations (CAFo).
+It has become apparent that there are some lands that are not adequately protected by current setback requirements for confinement feeding operations.
 In addition, some loopholes allow these operations to bypass intended setback distances from homes and public use areas.
 The legislature should address deficiencies in the master matrix.
 At minimum, legislation should:

-- direct the Department of Natural Resources (DNR) to review the master matrix program with input from ISAC and the Iowa State Association of County Supervisors, among other stakeholders, to determine if separation distances are adequate to protect human health, the environment, property values, and community quality of life; - afford county- and city-owned wetlands the same special setback protections as state- and federally-owned "designated wetlands," as found in Iowa Code §459.102(21); - designate waterfowl production areas, whether managed by DNR or not, as "public use areas" for applying setbacks; and - amend Iowa Code §459.205(1) so that it reads as follows, "A CAFo structure, if the structure is part of a CAFo which qualifies as a small animal feeding operation.
-However, this subsection shall not apply to the following: a) If the CAFo structure is an unformed manure storage structure; b) If the small animal feeding operation is no longer a small animal feeding operation due to common ownership or management of an adjacent CAFo as provided in Iowa Code §459.
-201."
+- direct the Department of Natural Resources (DNR) to review the master matrix program with input from ISAC and the Iowa State Association of County Supervisors, among other stakeholders, to determine if separation distances are adequate to protect human health, the environment, property values, and community quality of life; - afford county- and city-owned wetlands the same special setback protections as state- and federally-owned "designated wetlands," as found in lowa Code §459.102(22); - designate waterfowl production areas, whether managed by DNR or not, as "public use areas" for applying setbacks; and - amend Iowa Code §459.205(1) so that it reads as follows: "A confinement feeding operation structure, if the structure is part of a confinement feeding operation which qualifies as a small animal feeding operation.
+However, this subsection shall not apply to the following: a) If the confinement feeding operation structure is an unformed manure storage structure; b) If the small animal feeding operation is no longer a small animal feeding operation due to common ownership or management of an adjacent confinement feeding operation as provided in Iowa Code §459.201."